MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/choose-where-to-save.png" alt-text="Screenshot that lets user choose where to save their passkey.":::

    > [!NOTE]
    > Options displayed vary depending on your browser and device operating system.
-If the device where you started the registration process supports passkeys, you'll be asked to save the passkey to that device.
-Select **Use another device** or **More options** to display additional ways for you to save the passkey.
+If the device where you started the registration process supports passkeys, you're asked to save the passkey to that device.
+Select **Use another device** or **More options** to see other ways you can save the passkey.

 1. Use the system camera app to scan the QR code, then tap **Save a passkey**.